chikeezeh/Portfolio/README.md

 # **OVERVIEW**

 This project showcases the diffrent project I have worked on for my Fullstack Developer course on Udacity.
+This project was built with HTML, CSS and Boostrap.
+Boostrap was used to make the website responsive and added the modal functionality to the projects section of the website.

 ## **QUICKSTART**